Welcome to habit 6 on the science (or not) in the 7 habits of highly effective people.

 I am simply struggling to answer my own question – what is the scientific evidence for the idea of synergy as one of 7 habits of highly effective people?
 So I quit (which is almost certainly an anti-habit of effective people).
-I am very keen for others opinions on this – please post below.
+I am very keen to hear others’ opinions on this – please post below.

 References links and all that jazz

 This is part of a larger series on Stephen Covey’s 7 Habits, being:

 - Be Proactive